LukeCMoeller/student-portal-Fall-2024/docs/Client Sub App Guide.md

 ### Server Files

 For any server api calls made by your sub-app, collect them into a single route file (unless they are extremely closely coupled to the route of an exisiting sub-app) and place them in the server's routes folder.
-Overall, the server doesn't make any distinctions between sub-apps, so place any server side files you create in the respective folder, but otherwise don't worry about it.
+Overall, the server doesn't make any distinctions between sub-apps, so place any server side files you create in the respective folder, but otherwise don't worry about separating it out.

 ## Integrating a Sub-App